 Tuomas Vohlonen invented and patented the production method for the ground-breaking liquid-filled compass, ensuring better readings and increased accuracy of measurement for all outdoor athletes.
-From that moment in 1936 when Suunto was just coming into being, to today, this company has grown to manufacturing dive computers, precision instruments and sports watches.
+From that moment in 1936 when Suunto was just coming into being to today, this company has grown to manufacture dive computers, precision instruments, and sports watches.
 The innovations didn’t stop with new compass configurations either.
-In 1998, they introduced the now standard ‘ABC’ functions of altimeter, barometer and compass in their hugely successful wrist-top computer.
-Today, the many variations of fitness watches, dive computers and outdoor training products are still designed and hand-crafted outside Helsinki in Finland and are found on the highest mountains and deepest oceans on Earth.
+In 1998, they introduced the now standard ‘ABC’ functions of altimeter, barometer, and compass in their hugely successful wrist-top computer.
+Today, the many variations of fitness watches, dive computers, and outdoor training products are still designed and hand-crafted outside Helsinki in Finland and are found on the highest mountains and deepest oceans on Earth.
 The Suunto Core fits perfectly into the history and accomplishments that have made this company famous.
 And you can see the history of innovation in its very features.

 The Suunto Core is a fully featured altimeter watch.
 It has a stopwatch and a timer that run concurrently with the current time while in use.
 It has waterproof buttons for snorkeling and shallow diving, down to 100-feet.
 The altimeter and barometer functions are linked together for a predictive reading of weather and storm warnings.
 The compass can be set to record and follow compass bearings and you can track altimeter/barometer trends on the built-in graph option.
 This is the perfect watch or wrist-computer for committed outdoor hikers, climbers, and skiers as well as anyone who works on the water or enjoys water sports.